marijnh/Eloquent-JavaScript/21_skillsharing.md

 {{index "createServer function", [path, URL], [method, HTTP]}}

-Our server will use `createServer` to start an HTTP server.
+Our server will use Node's `createServer` to start an HTTP server.
 In the function that handles a new request, we must distinguish between the various kinds of requests (as determined by the method and the path) that we support.
 This can be done with a long chain of `if` statements, but there is a nicer way.

 {{index dispatch}}